Power-conjugate equations in symmetric groups

 \noindent1.
 INTRODUCTION

 One of the starting points of classical algebra is the solution of polynomial equations in fields.
 Thus, the investigation of equations in groups is a natural idea.
 Recently a good number of publications appeared that are related to complexity, taking an algorithmic approach to solving such equations.
 In the present paper we are interested only in the explicit solutions, so we restrict our consideration to the non-algorithmic aspects.
-In spite of the abundance of the relevant literature in group theory (a short list of examples is [AZ], [I], [Rot], [Rob], [Sc], [Sa]), it is a surprising fact that the authors found only a limited number of results about the explicit solutions of equations in groups.
+It is a surprising fact that the authors found only a limited number of results about the explicit solutions of equations in groups.
 One of the earliest results (due to Frobenius) is about the number of solutions of $x^{m}=1$ in a finite group (see [IR]).
-Further results concerning the equation $x^{m}=1$ in the symmetric group $\mathrm{S}_{n}$ consisting of all bijective $\{1,2,\ldots ,n\}\longrightarrow\{1,2,\ldots,n\}$ functions can be found in [CHS], [MW] and [FM].
+Further results concerning the equation $x^{m}=1$ in the symmetric group $\mathrm{S}_{n}$ consisting of all bijective $\{1,2,\ldots,n\}\longrightarrow\{1,2,\ldots,n\}$ functions can be found in [CHS], [MW] and [FM].
 A general equation (containing constants and group operations) for a single unknown permutation $x\in\mathrm{S}_{n}$ is of the form: